RedTiger111/OFDM-simulation/README.md

-# Sobel Filter Implementation in Verilog
+# OFDM simulation in Matlab

 This project is OFDM simulation in matlab. using 16-QAM modulation and demodulation.